pawanmishra/pawanmishra.github.io/_posts/2016-07-29-java-and-aspectj.md

 As we can see from above, just by adding **@Loggable** annotation, the framework is logging for us the input & return values along with the total running time of the method.

+### Update
+---
+The above mentioned error : "Expecting a stackmap frame at branch target 52" was happening because I was using old version of ***jcabi-maven-plugin***.
+Migrating to latest version(0.14) solves the problem.
+With the stackmap error gone, we won't require the **-noverify** flag as well.

 ### Summary
 ---
 This is just the basic usage of **@Loggable** annotation.
 The annotation can be overloaded with additional flags and there are other annotations too that you can try & use as per your convinience.
 You can read more about it [here](http://aspects.jcabi.com/index.html).